 And then there are high powered microscopes like the common compound microscope, which can reach up to 2000x in terms of magnification power.
 It’s a more suited type of microscope for studying living microorganisms, blood cells, liquids, and many others.

-In fact, even with a low magnification microscope, you can further zoom in on the specimen image for up to a thousand times, depending on the quality and resolution of the camera.
-But, you also need a big and high quality display screen to fully appreciate this.
+In fact, even with a low magnification microscope, you can further zoom in on the specimen image up to a thousand times, depending on the quality and resolution of the camera.
+But, you also need a big and high-quality display screen to fully appreciate this.

 Since you’re looking for a digital microscope, it only goes to say that the most important thing you need to consider is the specs of the microscope’s camera.
 This includes the camera’s reliability, performance, memory, and most importantly, its resolution.